tiagoh/MCW-ML-Ops-1Day/Whiteboard design session/WDS student guide - MLOps.md

 1. Pair with another table.

-2. One table is the Microsoft team and the other table is the customer.
+2. One table is the Microsoft team, and the other table is the customer.

 3. The Microsoft team presents their proposed solution to the customer.